 Age when the deceased spouse claimed

-If the deceased spouse claims their benefit prior to reaching FRA, the survivor benefit will be reduced.
+If the deceased spouse claimed their benefit prior to reaching FRA, the survivor benefit will be reduced.
 The amount of reduction depends on the age at which the deceased spouse first claimed.
 The survivor benefit will be the higher of the deceased spouse's benefit or 82.5% of their PIA.

 If they claimed at full retirement age (FRA), the benefit will be the decedent's primary insurance amount (PIA).
 If they claimed after FRA, the benefit includes delayed credits.
 Remember, delayed credits add 8% per year to the benefits from the full retirement age until reaching age 70.
 For someone with an FRA of age 66, that means a potential 32% increase if the deceased spouse waited until age 70 to claim.